mampgmbh/MAMP-MAMP-PRO-Documentation_OLD/en/MAMP-PRO-Mac_5/Settings/Hosts/General/index.md

 *  **Extras**

    With MAMP PRO Extras you can install a content management system in just a few clicks.
+Press the "+" button to install an Extras package.

    ![MAMP](/en/MAMP-PRO-Mac_5/Settings/Hosts/General/generalExtras.png)